 FYPMP Academic Advising

-UW Bothell First Year and Pre-Major Programs offers Academic Advising to First Year and Pre Major students.
+UW Bothell First Year and Pre-Major Program offers Academic Advising to First Year and Pre Major students.
 FYPMP Advisors have the experience and information to help guide students as they navigate through the university.

 FYPMP Student Success Services

 Our main focus is to assist students who are interested in improving their academic success.
 We help a wide range of students.
 Whether you are looking for new academic challenges, such as undergraduate research, or are having difficulty succeeding academically, we are here to assist you in reaching your full academic potential.

 QSC tutoring is FREE to UW Bothell students, faculty, and staff.
 Tutoring is available during drop-in hours or by appointment.
 Assistance is available in: Test preparation, math and test anxiety, general math questions, graphs, statistics, economics, physics, mathematical induction and any other related subject.
 The QSC can also help with Microsoft Excel, Matlab, Maple, SPSS, calculators, or similar mathematical technology.

 Writing and Communication Center

 The Writing Center supports students of all abilities, at any stage of the reading, writing, or presentation process.
 Our goal is to help you become a stronger, more confident writer and communicator.

 Confidential, short-term Personal Counseling is available to currently-enrolled UW Bothell students free of charge.
 Students may utilize counseling for a wide range of personal concerns such as: stress, anxiety, depression, relationship difficulties, and adjustment issues.